How target distributions shape optimal stochastic resetting: Model

-\textit{Model.- } We consider a Brownian searcher that freely diffuses in a one-dimensional box.
-Let $X(t)$ be its position at time $t$, which is looking for the target located at $X_T$.
+Let $X(t)$ be its position at time $t$, and the searcher is looking for the target located at $X_T$.
 From a mathematical point of view, $X$ is a stochastic process and $X_T$ is a random variable with a certain distribution $\rhoT$.
 The distribution $\rhoT$ quantifies the degree of uncertainty about the location of the target; flat and single delta-peaked distributions, respectively, represent extreme cases of full uncertainty and full certainty.
-The target remains motionless in any trajectory, which has been referred to as a quenched-disorder target~\cite{Garcia-Valladares_heterogenous_23} due to its similarity to disordered systems~\footnote{As opposed to an annealed-disorder target, whose position would evolve in time.}.
+The target remains motionless in any trajectory, which has been referred to as a quenched-disorder target~\cite{Garcia-Valladares_heterogenous_23} due to the formal similarity with systems with quenched disorder~\footnote{As opposed to an annealed-disorder target, whose position would evolve in time.}.

+The essential difference between a distributed target and distributed resetting positions---the latter is not considered in our analysis but has been previously studied~\cite{Evans_optimal_11,Evans_applications_20,Olsen_reset_distr_23,Mendez_reset_random_24,Toledo_reset_random_23}---is remarkable.
+In a single trajectory of the stochastic process, there is only one target drawn from its distribution in the former case, whereas there are multiple resetting locations, drawn from its corresponding distribution, in the latter case.
+We focus on the problem with a distributed target, motivated by its central role in search processes.

-The searcher starts from the center of the box, $x=0$.
-When it reaches the target at $x=x_T$, the dynamics terminates.
-Until then, its dynamics---illustrated in Fig.~\ref{fig:sketch}---is as follows: (i) When hitting the boundaries at $x=\pm \ell$, the position is instantaneously reset to the center; (ii) the probability per unit time $r$ of a reset event in the bulk depends solely on space, i.e., $r\equiv r(x)$, and the reset event instantaneously restarts the search from the center; (iii) between reset events, the searcher freely diffuses with a constant diffusion coefficient $D$.
+In our model dynamics, the searcher starts from the center of the box, $x=0$, for every trajectory of the stochastic process.
+When the searcher reaches the target at $x=x_T$, the trajectory terminates.
+Until then, dynamical rules---illustrated in Fig.~\ref{fig:sketch}---are as follows: \begin{enumerate} \item When hitting the boundaries at $x=\pm \ell$, the position is instantaneously reset to the center; \item the probability per unit time $r$ of a reset event in the bulk depends solely on space, i.e., $r\equiv r(x)$, and the reset event instantaneously restarts the search from the center; \item between reset events, the searcher freely diffuses with a constant diffusion coefficient $D$. \end{enumerate}